esimonetti/SugarDockerized/stacks/reverseproxy/README.md

 It would then be possible for your local network to access your Sugar environment by navigating on the browser to the url: `http://<local ip address>/sugar/`

 ## Stacks available
-* docker-compose.yml - Main reference stack - Single web server
+* docker-compose.yml - Sugar reverse proxy for local network
     * Traefik 1.5.4